jeffreycwitt/pl339/docs/10-beyond-the-book.md

 1. TOC
 {:toc}

+Important: please make sure to listen to the interview with Nelson [embedded below](#nelson-v-allen-1979-interview).
+It's about 25 minutes and really good!
+I'm eager to discuss it with you tomorrow.

 # Introduction

 At this point we are going to shift our attention from the general discourse about information to some of its implications.